The town of Makarska at the base of Mont Biokovo

 We flew into Split from the UK and caught the airport shuttle bus to Split bus station.
 From there it was a short walk to our airbnb apartment, which was just outside of the historic centre of Split.
 In total, we had 5 nights and 4 ½ days in Split, which included a day trip to Hvar.

 If you enjoy wandering around historic sights and eating at waterfront restaurants, you’re going to love Split.
 Split is known for the impressive Diocletian Palace - a Roman-Venetian palace complex which sits in the centre of the city.
-Spend a day visiting all the historic sights within the complex and admire the beautiful architecture.
+Spend a day visiting all the historic sights within the complex and admire the beautiful architecture, or book onto a guided walking tour to learn more about the history of the old city.
 Split’s old town is also full of narrow, cobbled streets, and old town squares with cute bistros.
 There’s an abundance of cafes, restaurants and ice cream parlours throughout the old town, and along the main waterfront promenade.
 Strolling along the promenade is another great way to spend a couple of hours, with views across the marina.

 For the best views in Split, hike up to the Telegrin lookout on Marjan Hill.
 The well-signposted path sends you up a series of steps, but the workout is worth it for the view!
 From the lookout, you can see all across the city of Split and out to the Adriatic Sea.